Dolly Zegerius

-Dolly Zegerius (26 July 1925 – September 18, 2019) was an Indonesian athlete who represented Indonesia at the 1980 Southeast Asian Games.
+Dolly Zegerius (26 July 1925 – 18 September 2019) was a Dutch-born Indonesian who played contract bridge.

 Early life

 Zegerius was born on 26 July 1925 in the Netherlands and was raised in Huizen and Amsterdam.
-She came to Indonesia on 1 January 1947 where she met the Kobus sisters during their trip who held a charity concert together with her when Germany surrendered the Netherlands.
+She came to Indonesia on 1 January 1947 where she met the Kobus sisters during their trip who held a charity concert together with her when Nazi Germany surrendered the Allies.

 Personal life

-Zegerius was married to the retired Major General Soetarjo Soerjosoemarno since 1943.
-She was the mother of Yapto Soerjosoemarno, leader of the far-right paramilitary organization Pancasila Youth.
+Zegerius was married to the retired Major General Soetarjo Soerjosoemarno from 1943 until his death on 17 June 1997.
+They had three children; Narjo, who died in infancy, Marini, who is a singer, and Yapto Soerjosoemarno, leader of the far-right paramilitary organization Pancasila Youth.

 Death

-Zegerius died at the age of 94 at the Jakarta Medistra Hospital on September 18, 2019.
+Zegerius died at the age of 94 at Medistra Hospital in Jakarta on 18 September 2019.